-- 1. Attendance: Regular and punctual attendance is required.
-In face-to-face classes, the instructor will take roll at each class meeting and absences will be noted.
-In online classes, attendance is considered as online participation in all activities and discussions.
-The instructor will take roll at each class meeting and absences will be noted.
-If a student accrues 6 or more absences that are unexcused (does not have a valid excuse), the student will be dismissed from the program. - Attendance at all clinical assignment and exams are mandatory.
+- 3. If a student accrues more absences than defined by the Pathfinder, the student will be dismissed from the program. - Attendance at all clinical assignment and exams are mandatory.
 "No-shows" to clinical without valid excuse (explained below) will not be tolerated and may result in dismissal from program.
 There will be no make-up exams allowed without a valid excuse. - Valid Excuses for absences: - Extreme illness (requiring hospitalization, contagion, etc.) - Birth of child - Mandatory court appearance - Death of an immediate family member (father, mother, grandparent, sibling, spouse, or child).